Student Life

 Student Recreation and Wellness Department

-The Recreation and Wellness Department offers an exciting array of programs and services in the areas of fitness, group exercise, well-being, intramural and club sports, aquatics, leadership and communication, outdoor adventure, and informal recreation.
+The Recreation and Wellness Department offers an exciting array of facilities, programs and services in the areas of fitness, group exercise, well-being, intramural and club sports, aquatics, adventures, and informal recreation.
 The Department operates several facilities on campus including the Student Recreation & Wellness Center (SRWC), Retreat, Leadership Challenge Center, and Aquatics Center.
-The marquee 38,000-square-foot SRWC , located at the east end of campus, houses a 34' climbing wall, 8,800-square-foot fitness room, multi-purpose athletic court, locker rooms, and two group activity rooms for group exercise, dance, and martial arts classes.
+The marquee 38,000-square-foot SRWC, located at the east end of campus, houses a 34' climbing wall, 8,800-square-foot fitness room, multi-purpose athletic court, locker rooms, outdoor training area, and two group activity rooms for group exercise, dance, and martial arts classes.
 The Recreation and Wellness Department is dedicated to providing a variety of safe and enjoyable programs, services, and facilities to meet the diverse needs of the CSUSB community by creating a healthy social environment, enriching the quality of life and enhancing the educational experience.
 All enrolled CSUSB students, staff, faculty, and Alumni Association members regardless of age, gender, experience, and ability are welcomed.

 Fitness

-The fitness program offers one-on-one training, buddy training, personal training development courses, and fitness assessments as a complement to our state-of-the-art fitness room.
-The Group Exercise program offers many weekly group classes in person and virtually.
+The fitness program offers one-on-one training, buddy training, personal training and group exercise development courses, and fitness assessments as a complement to our state-of-the-art fitness room.
+The Group Exercise program offers a diverse and robust weekly class schedule.
 All programs are designed to enhance the participant's experience and facilitate healthy living habits.
-Equipment and services include:
+Equipment and program examples include:

 • Treadmills